 So I think my friend who gave birth to twins this spring unvaccinated (there weren’t enough studies by the time she gave birth) was very lucky.
 If anyone asks me, these are not the best time to carry a pregnancy, but then again people over 40 like my friend may not have a lot of time to wait, so they may decide to face the risks.
 Does the vaccine protect pregnant women?
 According to the CDC, they do, because they lead to antibodies which find their way to the babies through the umbilical cord to protect them.
 For more on Covid during pregnancy or breastfeeding, see this CDC page.

 There definitely is more data now regarding getting pregnant during Covid.
 Whether this will lead to a baby boom in the near future while we’re still struggling with this pandemic remains to be seen.
 If you ask me, just as some people are confident they will not get severely sick with Covid, they may be confident that a potential pregnancy will go according to plan as well.
-And they will decide to have a baby, pandemic or not, just as their grandparents or great-grandparents decided to enlarge their family during WWII.
+And they will decide to have a baby, pandemic or not, just as some of their grandparents or great-grandparents, or their generational peers, decided to enlarge their family during WWII.
 These people may or may not be swayed by new information.
 I think, however, that it’s important to heed the new studies.